44 Tips & Things To Know Before Visiting Turkey

 Istanbul, in particular, has some breathtaking mosques, especially the famous Blue Mosque in Sultanahmet.
 You’re free to visit; however, mosques will close at prayer times throughout the day, especially on Fridays.
 Other than that, you can go inside, but remember etiquette in this case.

 Women should cover their heads and ensure that their elbows are downwards and their legs are covered.
-Mosque staff will usually give you a shawl to place around your shoulders or legs if they assume what you’re wearing to be inappropriate, but it’s always more respectful to dress appropriately in the first place.
-Men should wear long pants and a shirt/t-shirt, with shoulders covered.
+Mosque staff will usually give you a shawl to place around your shoulders or legs if they assume what you’re wearing is inappropriate, but it’s always more respectful to dress appropriately in the first place.
+Men should wear long pants and a shirt/T-shirt, with shoulders covered.
 Everyone will need to remove their shoes at the door.

 Avoid standing in front of anyone praying; if you want to take photographs, make sure you turn off the flash and never take a photo of someone praying.